madprops/gifmaker/README.md

 For example: `--input=stuff/cow.mp4`

-It's possible to use multiple input files by separating them with semicolons.
+It's possible to use multiple input files by separating them with commas.

-For example: `--input=/some/path/1.gif ; /some/other/path/2.mp4 ; /another/one/3.png`
+For example: `--input=/some/path/1.gif , /some/other/path/2.mp4 , /another/one/3.png`

 If multiple inputs, one is selected randomly as the source of the frames.